Welcome to Puerto Al-Thani

-A new consortium (UTE) including Nasir Bin Abdullah & Sons, Puerto Deportivo and Marbella Town Hall will transform Marbella's Puerto La Bajadilla into a new, luxury marina with an initial investment of 84m Euros.
+A new consortium (UTE) including Nasir Bin Abdullah & Sons, Puerto Deportivo and Marbella Town Hall will transform Marbella's Puerto de La Bajadilla into a new, luxury marina with an initial investment of 84m Euros.
 Marbella officials have announced that the owner of Málaga Football Club, Abdullah Ben Nasser Al-Thani, will redevelop the current fishing port breathing new life into Marbella.

 Puerto Banus, 15 minutes down the road from Marbella, currently holds the label as the most exclusive area around Marbella but the new plans hope to shift that label to Marbella.
-Many millions of tousists flock to Puerto Banus year after year hoping to see a celebrity, to visit designer shops or simply to admire the enourmous private yachts moored there.
+Many millions of tourists flock to Puerto Banus year after year hoping to see a celebrity, to visit designer shops or simply to admire the enourmous private yachts moored there.

 Puerto de la Bajadilla, close to the center of Marbella, is surrounded by hotels and residential buildings and flanked by some of the best beaches on the Costa del Sol making it a popular holiday destination.
-During the first 10 months of 2011 Andalucia received 7.2 milllion visitors, compared to a yearly total of 5.8m for 2010 (Source: Instituto de Estudios Turísticos), and it is hoped that the new marina will attract more of those tourists to the area.
+During the first 10 months of 2011 Andalucia received 7.2 million visitors, compared to a yearly total of 5.8m for 2010 (Source: Instituto de Estudios Turísticos), and it is hoped that the new marina will attract more of those tourists to the area.

 The project is being referred to as one of the most important urban developments in Marbella's history and will bring multiple benefits to the town.
 Besides the obvious benefits from increased tourism it is thought that the completed marina will provide 1,500 direct jobs for the town of Marbella.
 A further 3,000 indirect jobs will also be created - great news for an area dependent on tourism.

 Spanish architect José Seguí has been chosen by the UTE to create the plans, including the 3D fly-through.